brouwern/BIOSCI_0160_syllabus/01-office_hours.Rmd

 Office hours will be held each week starting the second week of class.
 See the Canvas homepage for times.
 (These are subject to modification once the semester begins)

-Office hours are not the day after and exam or finals week.
+**Office hours are NOT the day after an exam, or finals week.**

-Office hours will not be recorded.
+Office hours may be available via Zoom but will not be recorded.

 **Some guidelines for office hours:**